CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Optimal CRC Polynomial Design

 Consider a TB trellis $T = (V, E, \A)$ of length $N$, where $\A$ denotes the set of output alphabet, $V$ denotes the set of states, and $E$ denotes the set of edges described in an ordered triple $(s, a, s')$ with $s, s'\in V$ and $a\in\A$ \cite{Koetter2003}.
 Assume $|V| = 2^v$ and let $V_0 = \{0, 1, \dots, 2^v-1\}$.
 Define the set of IEEs at state $\sigma\in V$ as

 where

-The IEEs at state $\sigma$ can be thought of as ``building blocks'' for an arbitrarily long TB path that starts and ends at the same state $\sigma$.
+By concatenating elements in $\IEE(\sigma)$, one can build an arbitrarily long TB path that starts and ends at state $\sigma$.
 The first phase is called the collection phase, during which the algorithm collects $\IEE(\sigma)$ with output Hamming weight less than the threshold $\tilde{d}$ over a sufficiently long TB trellis.
 The second phase is called the search phase, during which the algorithm first reconstructs all TB paths of length $N/n$ and output weight less than $\tilde{d}$ via concatenation of the IEEs and circular shifting of the resulting path.
-Then, using these TB paths, the algorithm searches for the degree-$m$ DSO CRC polynomial by maximizing the minimum distance of the undetected TB path.
+Then, using these TB paths, the algorithm searches for the degree-$m$ optimal CRC polynomial by maximizing the minimum distance of the undetected TB path.

-Table \ref{tab:TB_codes_with_CRC} presents the DSO CRC polynomials for TBCCs generated with $H=(33, 25, 37, 31)$, $H=(47, 73, 57, 75)$, and $H=(107, 135, 133, 141)$.
-The design assumes a fixed blocklength $N = 128$.
-TB encoding avoids the rate loss caused by the overhead of the zero termination.
+Table \ref{tab:TB_codes_with_CRC_feedback} presents the optimal CRC polynomials for TBCCs generated with $H=(33, 25, 37, 31)$, $H=(47, 73, 57, 75)$, and $H=(107, 135, 133, 141)$. \footnote{This table is updated from \cite{Sui2022}, as an error was discovered in the previous CRC polynomial design procedure.} The design assumes a fixed blocklength $N = 128$.
+TB encoding avoids the rate loss caused by the overhead of zero termination.
 Specifically, for a given information length $K$, CRC degree $m$ and an $(n, n-1, v)$ encoder, the blocklength $N$ for a CRC-TBCC is given by

 giving